anshbadaya/playvot/COMPONENT_REORGANIZATION_SUMMARY.md

 ## Overview

-This document summarizes the reorganization of components and the replacement of hardcoded data with centralized dummy data from the `@data/` folder.
+This document summarizes the reorganization of components and the replacement of hardcoded data with centralized dummy data from the `@data/` folder, as well as the standardization of import statements.

 ## Changes Made